 Improving NACCHO communications to members and stakeholders

-To reduce the number of NACCHO Communiques we now send out most Mondays an executive summary -Save the date on important events /Conferences/training , members news, awards, funding opportunities :
+To reduce the number of NACCHO Communiques we now send out most weeks an executive summary -Save the date on important events /Conferences/training , members news, awards, funding opportunities :

 Aboriginal Male Health National -NACCHO OCHRE DAY

 This year NACCHO is pleased to announce the annual NACCHO Ochre Day will be held in Perth during September 2016.
 This year the activities will be run by the National Aboriginal Community Controlled Health Organisation (NACCHO) in partnership with both the Aboriginal Health Council of Western Australia (AHCWA) and Derbarl Yerrigan Health Service Inc.

 Beginning in 2013, Ochre Day is an important NACCHO Aboriginal male health initiative.
 As Aboriginal males have arguably the worst health outcomes of any population group in Australia.

 NACCHO has long recognised the importance of addressing Aboriginal male health as part of Close the Gap by 2030.